 Another model that is helpful schoolwide and across teaching teams is TPACK.
-TPACK encourages us as educators to think of where the intersections of our expertise lie, and how we might focus on fortifying the less strong areas through thoughtful professional development and collaboration.
-TPACK focuses on three, complex, intersecting kinds of knowledge: Technological, Pedagogical, and Content Knowledge.
+TPACK encourages us as educators to think of where the intersections of our expertise lie and how we might focus on fortifying the less strong areas through thoughtful professional development and collaboration.
+TPACK focuses on three complex, intersecting kinds of knowledge: Technological, Pedagogical, and Content Knowledge.
 This visual model shows the resulting seven areas, with the epicenter being a melding of all — TPACK.
-Many educators feel confident about their pedagogical and content experience and experiences, but less so around the technological.
+Many educators feel confident about their pedagogical and content experience and experiences but less so around the technology.
 With such introspection, schools can set meaningful professional growth opportunities for the coming school year to enhance all instructional design efforts.
 Technology no longer becomes just an add-on, a reward, or a thorn in our sides; it has become an essential element of today’s teaching and learning.

 Now it’s time create your lesson plan

 Instructional design and lesson planning is a craft that deserves to be revisited and revised year over year as new methodologies and trends emerge.
 When learning how to write a lesson plan, take a moment to reflect on your own philosophies and how those align with your school’s.
-Consider how each lesson can address and meet the diversity of needs found in your classroom.
+Consider how each lesson can address and meet the diversity of needs found in your classroom environment.
 Ask yourself how your pedagogy is based on sound research, yet is uniquely yours.
 And continue to be that lifelong learner we all as educators hope to cultivate in our students.

 Darri Stephens is a dedicated LX (learning experience) designer, passionate about creating quality content and programs for kids, families, and educators.
 With MAs in Education from both Harvard and Stanford, and work experience at best-in-class ed tech organizations including Wonder Workshop, Nickelodeon, and Common Sense Education, she is steeped in the design thinking process and committed to agile and iterative project management, which has resulted in multi-award-winning programs and products.